andf-crl/docs/v21.2/node-shutdown.md

 Node drain consists of the following consecutive phases:

 1. **Unready phase:** The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) returns an HTTP `503 Service Unavailable` response code, which causes load balancers and connection managers to reroute traffic to other nodes.
-This phase completes when the [fixed duration set by `server.shutdown.drain_wait`](#server-shutdown-drain_wait) is reached.
+This phase completes when the [fixed duration set by `[server.shutdown.drain_wait](cluster-settings.html#setting-server-shutdown-drain_wait)`](#[server.shutdown.drain_wait](cluster-settings.html#setting-server-shutdown-drain_wait)) is reached.

 1. **SQL drain phase:** All active transactions and statements for which the node is a [gateway](architecture/life-of-a-distributed-transaction.html#gateway) are allowed to complete, and CockroachDB closes the SQL client connections immediately afterward.
 After this phase completes, CockroachDB closes all remaining SQL client connections to the node.
-This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.
+This phase completes either when all transactions have been processed or the [maximum duration set by `[server.shutdown.query_wait](cluster-settings.html#setting-server-shutdown-query_wait)`](#[server.shutdown.query_wait](cluster-settings.html#setting-server-shutdown-query_wait)) is reached.

 1. **DistSQL drain phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
-This phase completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.
+This phase completes either when all transactions have been processed or the [maximum duration set by `[server.shutdown.query_wait](cluster-settings.html#setting-server-shutdown-query_wait)`](#[server.shutdown.query_wait](cluster-settings.html#setting-server-shutdown-query_wait)) is reached.

 1. **Lease transfer phase:** The node's [`is_draining`](cockroach-node.html#node-status) field is set to `true`, which removes the node as a candidate for replica rebalancing, lease transfers, and query planning.
 Any [range leases](architecture/replication-layer.html#leases) or [Raft leaderships](architecture/replication-layer.html#raft) must be transferred to other nodes.
 This phase completes when all range leases and Raft leaderships have been transferred.